Machada1/TCC-DevSecOps/Instrumentos/Reports/relatorio-vulnerabilidades.md

 - CWE: CWE-693
 - Descrição: Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certai...

+**🟠 Directory Browsing**
+- Risco: Medium (Medium)
+- CWE: CWE-548
+- Descrição: It is possible to view the directory listing.
+Directory listing may reveal hidden scripts, include f...

+**🟠 HTTP Only Site**
+- Risco: Medium (Medium)
+- CWE: CWE-311
+- Descrição: The site is only served under HTTP and not HTTPS. ...

 **🟠 Missing Anti-clickjacking Header**
 - Risco: Medium (Medium)
 - CWE: CWE-1021
 - Descrição: The response does not protect against 'ClickJacking' attacks.
 It should include either Content-Secur...

+**🟠 Relative Path Confusion**
+- Risco: Medium (Medium)
+- CWE: CWE-20
+- Descrição: The web server is configured to serve responses to ambiguous URLs in a manner that is likely to lead...

 **🟠 Source Code Disclosure - SQL**
 - Risco: Medium (Medium)